Universal Islands of Adventure: The Wizarding World of Harry Potter – Hogsmeade

 There is also a singing Frog Choir and a Triwizard Spirit Rally held in the town center.
 These events feature Hogwarts, Beauxbatons, and Durmstrang students.

 An expansion of The Wizarding World of Harry Potter, based on the Diagon Alley and London settings from the series, opened on July 8, 2014, at the adjacent Universal Studios Florida park in the former site of the park's Jaws attraction.
 The Hogwarts Express attraction connects the two areas of The Wizarding World of Harry Potter in each park.
+A third expansion of The Wizarding World of Harry Potter, based on the Fantastic Beasts franchise and the Ministry of Magic, opened at Universal's Epic Universe in 2025.
+The newest expansion has no direct park-to-park connection to the existing areas of The Wizarding World of Harry Potter.

 The Lost Continent

 The Lost Continent is themed to ancient myths and legends, and is divided into two sub-sections; an ancient Arabian marketplace called Sindbad's Bazaar, and a Grecian-Atlantis-esque Lost City.
 Formerly, the Lost Continent included a medieval section Merlinwood, but the majority of that area was re-themed for the Wizarding World of Harry Potter.
 This land is also home to Mythos, which is one of two full-service restaurants in the park and was voted winner of best theme park restaurant by Theme Park Insider for six successive years between 2003 and 2008.